Normal crossing immersions, cobordisms and flips: Preliminaries

 A simplicial Pachner move in a $d$-dimensional simplicial complex $S$ picks a $d$-dimensional subcomplex of $S$ isomorphic to a subcomplex of the boundary of the $(d+1)$-simplex, and replaces it with the complementary subcomplex of that simplex.
 Here is the cubical version.

-\begin{dfn}[Cubical Pachner moves] If $X$ is a cubical manifold, and $C$ is a cube of one dimension higher, then a cubical Pachner move consists of removing a full dimensional subcomplex of $X$ isomorphic to a subcomplex of $\partial C$ and replacing it with the complement. \end{dfn}
+\begin{dfn}[Cubical Pachner moves] If $X$ is a cubical manifold, that is, a cubulation of a manifold, and $C$ is a cube of one dimension higher, then a cubical Pachner move consists of removing a pure, full dimensional, contractible subcomplex of $X$ isomorphic to a subcomplex of $\partial C$ and replacing it with the complement. \end{dfn}